IBM-Security/directory/server/tools/replication/manage_topology.md

   -f F                  File containing Replication Topology.
   -host HOSTNAME, --hostname HOSTNAME
                         LDAP Hostname.
-  -p PORT, --port PORT  Port# where LDAP instance is listening on (eg. SSL 636
-                        or Non-SSL 389) - (defaults to 389).
+  -p PORT, --port PORT  Port# where LDAP instance is listening on (eg. SSL 636 or Non-SSL 389) - (defaults to 389).
   -D D                  Bind DN of LDAP Instance (defaults to cn=root).
   -w W                  Password of Bind DN.
-  -sc {Z,Y}             secure Protocol (Z for SSL or Y for TLS) - (defaults
+  -sc {Z,Y}             secure Protocol (Z for SSL or Y for TLS) - (defaults to Z).
-                        to Z).
   -K K                  SSL .kdb file to search over SSL port.
   -P P                  SSL .kdb password.
   -op {search,delete,test}
-                        Operation: search/parse, delete, or test replication
+                        Operation: search/parse, delete, or test replication topology.
-                        topology.
   -s S                  Suffix to manage (eg. cn=ibmpolicies).
-When deleting
+When deleting topology 'all' can be used
-                        topology 'all' can be used as a value to delete topology for all suffixes.
+                        to delete entire topology (for all suffixes).
   -r {n,y}              Replicate change - (defaults to n/No).
   -o {1,2}, --output {1,2}
                         Textual (1) or Graphical (2) display of Replication Topology (defaults to 1).
  -d {n,no,y,yes}, --details {n,no,y,yes}
-                        Return more details of consumer servers (defaults to no).
+                        Return more details of consumer servers (hostname, serverid, credential dn) -(defaults to no).
-  -search SEARCH        idsldapsearch (defaults to
+  -search SEARCH        idsldapsearch (defaults to /opt/ibm/ldap/V6.4/bin/idsldapsearch).
-                        /opt/ibm/ldap/V6.4/bin/idsldapsearch).
-  -delete DELETE        idsldapdelete (defaults to
+  -delete DELETE        idsldapdelete (defaults to /opt/ibm/ldap/V6.4/bin/idsldapdelete).
-                        /opt/ibm/ldap/V6.4/bin/idsldapdelete).
-  -modify MODIFY        idsldapmodify (defaults to
+  -modify MODIFY        idsldapmodify (defaults to /opt/ibm/ldap/V6.4/bin/idsldapmodify).
-                        /opt/ibm/ldap/V6.4/bin/idsldapmodify).

 *Output (-o) 1 will return agreements for all contexts at once and output (-o) 2 one context at a time.